Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 INTRODUCTION

-Currently, the problems associated with the insufficient level of processing, neutralization, and safe disposal of waste exacerbate the environmental and sanitary and epidemiological situation in Russia.
-According to the state policy in the field of environmental protection of the Ministry of Natural Resources of Russia, the most unfavorable situation is developing in Primorsky, Krasnodar Territories, Moscow, Chelyabinsk, Sverdlovsk, Orenburg Regions, and the Republic of Bashkortostan.
+Currently, problems associated with an insufficient level of processing, neutralization, and safe disposal of waste are aggravating the environmental and sanitary-epidemiological situation in Russia.
+According to the state policy in the field of environmental protection of the Ministry of Natural Resources of Russia, the most unfavorable situation is developing in the Primorsky, Krasnodar territories, Moscow, Chelyabinsk, Sverdlovsk, Orenburg regions, and the Republic of Bashkortostan.

-Of the total mass of waste in the Russian Federation, 95% belong to the 5th hazard class and are represented mainly by large-tonnage waste.
+Of the total mass of waste in the Russian Federation, 95% belong to hazard class V and are represented mainly by large-scale waste.

-The largest volume of production and consumption waste generation falls on the Siberian Federal District - 62%, the smallest - on the South - 0.4%.
+The largest volume of production and consumption waste is generated in the Siberian Federal District - 62%, the smallest in the Southern Federal District - 0.4%.

 Waste - substances (or mixtures of substances) recognized as unsuitable for further use within the framework of existing technologies, or after domestic use of products.

-Recycling - reuse or return to circulation of production waste or garbage.
-The most common secondary, tertiary, etc. processing on one scale or another of materials such as glass, paper, aluminum, asphalt, iron, fabrics and various types of plastic.
-Also, organic agricultural and household waste has been used in agriculture since ancient times.
+Recycling is the reuse or return into circulation of industrial waste or garbage.
+The most common are secondary, tertiary, etc. recycling on one scale or another of materials such as glass, paper, aluminum, asphalt, iron, fabrics and various types of plastic.
+Also used since ancient times in agriculture organic agricultural and household waste.

-The recent awareness of the waste crisis facing our society has moved waste management from a side issue to a political debate.
+Recent awareness of the waste crisis facing our society has seen waste management move from a fringe issue to a matter of political debate.
 For some, the prospect of a major overhaul of the recycling system causes panic, but at the same time a new, more positive attitude towards this problem is being formed.
-There is a growing willingness to see waste as a source of opportunity and seek solutions from a broader perspective that includes climate change, resource management and urban regeneration.
+There is a growing willingness to see waste as an opportunity and to seek solutions from a broader perspective that spans climate change, resource management and urban regeneration.

-From the point of view of environmental pollution, the problem comes down to the question of what is waste.
-From a resource management point of view, this is a question of what waste can be turned into.
-If we consider waste as pollutants, then they need to be controlled.
+From an environmental pollution perspective, the problem comes down to the question of what waste is.
+From a resource management perspective, it is a question of what waste can be turned into.
+If we consider waste as pollutants, then it requires control.
 However, if we consider them as a source of energy and materials, then there are alternative solutions.
-One such solution is to keep things as they were.
+One of these solutions comes down to keeping everything the same.
 Other solutions open the way to something new.

 TYPES OF WASTE